 The Only Nationally Certified Level I Trauma Center in Nebraska

-The Nebraska Medical Center is the only certified Level I Trauma Center in Nebraska, and serves both children and adults.
+The Nebraska Medical Center is the only certified Level I Trauma Center in Nebraska, serving both children and adults.

 We offer life-saving care for severely injured patients 24 hours a day, 7 days a week, 365 days a year.
 The chance of survival is greatest if treatment is given within the first hour following injury.
 We provide the highest level of comprehensive care for patients of all ages with complex traumatic injury.

 If you are a health care provider and wish to transfer a patient to Nebraska Medicine:

 - Please contact our Emergency Department

 - Call 402.559.6637 and ask for the emergency medicine physician on duty